ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_03/README.md

 - Watch ONE of the video tutorials on the following algorithms and learn its key concepts.

-  a. ) Augmented Lagrangian Method (useful in updating multipliers and managing feasibilities)
+  a. ) Augmented Lagrangian Method (useful in managing feasibilities)

-  b. ) Coordinate Descent (useful in making problems simpler!)
+  b. ) Coordinate Descent (useful in making problems simpler)

   The paper you read depends on the algorithm you study ( of course you can do both! )